 Simple Syrup Variations

 Oh, a basic simple syrup recipe is just the beginning!
 You can flavor simple syrup with fruit, fresh herbs, and spices.
-Use other sugars if you need to.
+Use other types of sugars if you need to.

 Really, you can mix it up and do a whole lotta different things with it.
+Even adding a squeeze of lemon or lime juice for citrusy drinks changes up the flavor easily.
 Variety is the spice of life, my friends!